-You can start a catalog restore with the NetBackup Catalog Recovery Wizard in the NetBackup Administration Console, or with the bprecover command.
+You can start a catalog restore with the following methods:

+- In the web UI, select Settings > catalog recovery - In the Administration Console, open the Catalog Recovery Wizard - The bprecover command

 More information is available in the "Disaster Recovery" chapter of the NetBackup Troubleshooting Guide.

-Note: Before you run a hot catalog restore in a disaster recovery situation, the identity of the master server should be recovered either by the disaster recovery installation or the nbhostidentity -import -infile drpkq.path command.
+Note: Before you run a hot catalog restore in a disaster recovery situation, the identity of the primary server should be recovered either by the disaster recovery installation or the nbhostidentity -import -infile drpkg.path command.
 Once the identity is recovered, the hot catalog recovery can be completed as usual.